p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

       cd source-code/acme-fitness-store
     ```

-1. Create a bash script with environment variables by making a copy of the supplied template:
+1. Run the following command to create a bash script with environment variables by making a copy of the supplied template:

     ```shell
     cp ./azure/setup-env-variables-template.sh ./azure/setup-env-variables.sh